henryj320/python_projects/README.md

 <strong>Title:</strong> weekly_goals_GUI<br />
 <strong>Language:</strong> Python<br />
 <strong>Overview:</strong> Shows a progress bar for your weekly goals.
 For example, a progress bar on how close to your reading goal you are.
-You could also autorun this on startup and set your background to the progress bars by screenshotting and setting as the wallpaper.<br /><br />
+You could also autorun this on startup and set your background to the progress bars by screenshotting and setting as the wallpaper.
+It could also show how much of your 7.5 * 5 hrs of work you've done so far.<br /><br />

 <strong>Title:</strong> total_screentime<br />
 <strong>Language:</strong> Android<br />